timothylong/angular-starter-app/README.md

 ## Server Support

-In order to get full support on fancy pushState URLs, we need to a server side rewrite is necessary.
-I use an Apache server, so here is the wizardry for that:
+To get full support on pushState URLs, a server side rewrite is necessary.
+I use an Apache server, so here's the wizardry for that:

-** Local **
+**Local**

 ~~~~
 <VirtualHost *:80 />